masolimano/maneage/README-hacking.md

      the default `origin` remote server to specify that this is Maneage's remote server.
 This will allow you to use the conventional `origin` name for your own project as shown in the next steps.
-Second, you will create and go into the conventional `master` branch to start committing in your project later.
+Second, you will create and go into the conventional `main` branch to start committing in your project later.

      ```shell